nkmathew/intern-portal/README.md

 + Listen to onhashchange to react to tab urls like http://intern.jkuat.dev/#tab-invite
 + A coordinator should be shown a different looking profile form from a student
 + Show wordcount in daily journal
-+ Once start date is picked, the intern can't change it later
-+ Bigger datepicker
 + Show preview of log entry when you hover over a day in datepicker
-+ Disable weekend days
-+ Colour Sundays in red
 + Change the x button to something other than a button to prevent the groove effect when clicked
 + Richtext editor for log entry box?
 With markdown support pour les hackers??